mibradl/DevOps/Chapter8_Build_Automation_N_CICD_With_Jenkins/Module_1_Intro_to_Build_Automation/README.md

 # Chapter8
 This module we will introduce the Jenkins Build Automation.

-# Name: Introdution to Build Automation?
+# Name: Introduction to Build Automation?

 # Description: